Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Notation and concepts

-Post-processing CNN methods have proven effective in reducing noise from CT images in a wide variety of applications.
+CNN-based post-processing has been shown to effectively reduce noise across various CT imaging applications.
 However, CNNs typically learn to exploit local information due to their use of small convolution kernels, even when their depth allows for large receptive fields.
-Therefore, we expect post-processing deep learning methods to be less effective for artifacts that are non-local in the reconstruction domain than for local artifacts.
-In Figure \ref{globallocalartifact}, results are shown for an experiment to test this hypothesis.
-The results show that the post-processing deep learning-based methods indeed perform well for noise reduction, but yield suboptimal results for non-local ring and zinger artifacts in addition to noise.
-This observation is the main motivation for developing the multi-stage method presented in this paper.
+Due to their reliance on local convolution kernels, CNNs are generally better suited for mitigating local artifacts than non-local ones, such as ring or zinger artifacts.
+This limitation is illustrated in Figure \ref{fig:global_local_artifact}, where deep learning post-processing shows notable performance in noise reduction but is less effective against non-local artifacts.
+This observation underscores the rationale for the multi-stage method proposed in this manuscript.